Android Download & Installation Guide

 Per-app writing style not applying correctly

 The per-category writing style (Personal, Work, Email, Other) could be ignored when dictating, and style changes might not take effect immediately after switching.
-This was fixed in a recent update — Flow now correctly detects which app you're dictating into (including WhatsApp, Slack, Gmail, Teams, Outlook, Instagram, LinkedIn, and their web versions) and applies the matching style right away.
+This was fixed in a recent update — Flow now recognizes 140+ apps across Personal, Email, and Work categories (including Telegram, Signal, Discord, Yahoo Mail, ProtonMail, Zoom, Jira, Notion, WhatsApp, Slack, Gmail, Teams, Outlook, Instagram, LinkedIn, and many more, plus their browser versions), and applies the matching style right away.
 Update Wispr Flow from the Play Store to get the fix.

 Background shutdown on Samsung, Xiaomi, and similar phones